|SKU||Container Size||Paint Color||Retail Price||Our Price||Savings|

 Pettit Hydrocoat Marine Paint

 Pettit Hydrocoat is simply the most advanced water-based ablative around.
 Hydrocoat offers multi season protection, self polishing technology, and easy cleanup.
 Hydrocoat’s customers are satisfied each and every time.
 Not only is the performance of Hydrocoat unmatched in the marine paint industry, but you can skip the sanding when prepping, and it is environmentally friendly as well due to innovative technology of Hydrocoat that replaces the harsh solvents found in most bottom paints with water, resulting in an easier application and clean up, with no heavy solvent smell.
 Hydrocoat withstands frequent trailering, beaching, and launching.
 Use water to thin when necessary.
+Its innovative technology replaces noxious solvents found in most bottom paints with water, resulting in easier application and cleanup, with no heavy solvent smell.
+Hydrocoat’s ablative surface wears away with use, exposing fresh biocides while eliminating paint buildup and the need for sanding.
+Its unlimited dry time to launch allows for painting in the fall.

 - Multi-season Ablative